-Presented above figures show the situation of the town of Brzesko.
-However, Brzesko Jewish community had many more members, 4886 people in 1870, and 5664 thirty years later, due to the fact that it embraced many Jewish families which lived in smaller towns and villages in the area.
+Presented above figures show the situation of the city of Brzesko.
+However, Brzesko Jewish community had many more members, 4886 people in 1870, and thirty years later – 5664 due to the fact that it embraced ьany Jewish families which lived in smaller towns and villages in the area.
 In 1900, the number of Jews in individual districts was: Czchów – 1131 people; Wojnicz – 580, Radłów – 550; Szczurowa – 385.

 Another house of prayer and a cheder were located in the area of Zielona street, near today’s bus station.
 And Hasidic shtibl was located on Berka Joselewicza street.
 In addition to the above-mentioned, there were other prayer places organized in residential buildings.
 Most likely, one of such prayer houses was located in the building on Głowackiego 13.

-Jews organized not only material but also medical help.
+Not only material but also medical help was organized.
 In addition to the Bikur Cholim association providing medical care for the poor, Jewish physicians established the Association for the treatment of tuberculosis patients in 1930.
-There were several Jewish midwives in the city.
+There wqere several Jewish midwives in the city.
 A very important charity institution was the Association for the Care of Jewish Orphans.
-Its tasks included allocation of extra food, preparation of daily meals for about 80 children and organization of summer camps during the holidays.’
+Its tasks included allocation of extra food, preparation of daily meals for about 80 children and organization of summer camps during the holidays’

-In addition to associations offering economic assistance, Brzesko Jews also established cultural and educational associations, including schools.
+In addition to associations offering economic assistance, Brzesko Jews also organized cultural and educational associations, including schools.
 At the end of the 19th century, a school for Jewish children was founded in Brzesko.
 The school had 3 classes, in which 103 students were taught.
-In addition to this school, in 1900 there were four cheders (religious schools) in Brzesko.
-These cheders provided general education for boys who started education at the age of about 4.
+In addition to this school, in 1900 there were four cheders in Brzesko, ie religious schools.
+These cheders provided general education for boys who were 4-5 years old when starting their education.